-Practice-based learning and improvement includes the processes through which physician assistants engage in critical analysis of their own practice experience, the medical literature, and other information resources for the purposes of self- and practice-improvement.
+Practice-based learning and improvement includes the processes through which physician assistants engage in critical analysis of their own practice experience, the medical literature, and

+Competencies for the PA Profession - 10 other information resources for the purposes of self- and practice-improvement.
 Physician assistants must be able to assess, evaluate, and improve their patient care practices.
 Physician assistants are expected to: